liferay/liferay-docs/develop/tutorials/articles/audience-targeting/creating-new-audience-targeting-rule-types.markdown

 server.

 1. In the root of the Audience Targeting project, run the `create_rule` command (depending on your OS).
-For example, the commands below show creating a `time-zone` rule named *Time Zone*:
+For example, the command below shows creating a `time-zone` rule named *Time Zone*:

         create_rule.[bat|sh] time-zone "Time Zone"